aakashagg/kubeS3/README.md

 This is build with the help of [Kubebuilder](https://book.kubebuilder.io/) tool.

 ## Description
-kubeS3 is a Kubernetes controller that allows you to create and manage S3 buckets in AWS using Kubernetes CRDs.
-It provides a simple way to create and manage S3 buckets in AWS using Kubernetes CRDs.
+kubeS3 is a Kubernetes operator that manages Amazon S3 resources using Custom Resource Definitions (CRDs).
+It allows you to declaratively create buckets and transfer pod data to them directly from your cluster.

+## How it works
+The project defines two CRDs under the `storage.awsresources.com` API group:

+- **S3Bucket** – describes the bucket to create, including its name, region, and optional access policies.
+- **S3Data** – references an existing bucket and a path inside a pod whose contents should be uploaded.
+A deletion policy controls whether data is removed from S3 when the resource is deleted.

+Controllers reconcile these resources using the AWS SDK.
+Finalizers ensure S3 buckets and data are cleaned up when the CRs are removed.

 ## Possible Use Cases
 - Backing up logs from Pods to S3.